-MUV-11 did not produce measurable amounts of H2 after 5 h of irradiation.
-In turn, after co-deposition of 1 wt % of platinum as cocatalyst, Pt/MUV-11 displayed a linear production of H2 for a total of 1.7 μ mol·g-1 in the same period.
-No H2 was produced in the dark, confirming the photocatalytic nature of the reaction.
-PXRD and IR spectra of MUV-11 and Pt/MUV-11 were used to confirm the stability of the material after the photocatalytic experiments (Figure S41).
-Chemical degradation was discarded by ICP-MS of the supernatant in these conditions (Figure S39).
-MUV-11 displays very small H2 production compared to the values reported for other carboxylate Ti-MOFs in these conditions such as MUV-10(Ca, Mn)21 or MIL-100(Ti).23 As shown in Figure S37, the use of alternative sacrificial donors such as TEOA (triethanolamine) or CH3CN:TEA:H2O (TEA, triethylamine) also resulted in very poor performance compared to materials such as MIL-125-NH2 or MIL-167 under equivalent conditions (Table S11).^{26,36,37} Photocatalytic performance is not improved when MUV-11 is prepared from other titanium precursors (Figure S38).
-These results confirm the ability of MUV-11 to behave as a hydrogen production photocatalyst but also highlight its poor performance and the necessity of using Pt as a cocatalyst to favor H2 production in the absence of an applied potential acting as a driving force.
-Since MUV-11 combines good chemical stability with suitable band gap and band edge potentials to tackle this reaction, we decided to investigate if the photocatalytic efficiency in this hydroxamic MOF might be governed by other parameters.
+We next tested the activity of the solid without electrical polarization by irradiating a suspension of the solid in H2O:MeOH (4:1 v/v%) with a solar simulator (Figure 6).
+MUV-11 did not produce measurable amounts of H2 after 5 hours of irradiation.
+In turn, after co-deposition of 1% wt. of platinum as co-catalyst, Pt/MUV-11 displayed a linear production of H2 for a total of 1.7 μ mol·g-1 in the same period.
+No H2 was produced in the dark confirming the photocatalytic nature of the reaction.
+This activity is substantially smaller to that reported for Pt/MIL-125-NH2 by using TEOA as sacrificial electron donor.34 PXRD and IR spectra of MUV-11 and Pt/MUV-11 were used to confirm the stability of the material after the photocatalytic experiments (Figure S32).
+Our results confirm the ability of MUV-11 to behave as a hydrogen production photocatalyst but also highlight the necessity of using Pt as a co-catalyst to favour H2 production in absence of an applied potential acting as driving force.
+Since the electronic structure of MUV-11 displays appropriate band gap and band edge potentials to tackle this reaction, we decided to investigate if the photocatalytic efficiency in the hydroxamic MOF might be governed by other parameters.

-Effect of the Organic Connector over Photocatalytic Activity.
+Effect of the organic connector over photocatalytic activity.
 We calculated the electronic structure of MUV-11 and other representative photocatalytic Ti-MOFs for a better understanding of the experimental results.
-Figure 7a shows calculated energy levels and band gaps of MIL-125-NH2 (2.3 eV), MUV-10(Ca) (3.4 eV), NTU-9 (2.0 eV), and MUV-11 (2.1 eV), all compatible with visible-light photoactivity.
-From a purely thermodynamic point of view, the position of the edge of the lowest unoccupied crystalline orbital (LUCO) relative to the H_2O/H_2 pair (pH = 7, room temperature) is expected to control the turnover for the HER.
+Figure 7a shows calculated energy levels of MIL-125-NH2, MUV-10(Ca), NTU-9 and MUV-11 and the alignment of the band edges relative to the vacuum level and the potentials of the water oxidation and reduction reactions.
+The theoretical band gap potentials are consistent with the values reported and confirm that visible-light photoactivity is expected for all MIL-125-NH2 (2.3 eV), MUV-10(Ca) (3.4 eV), NTU-9 (2.0 eV) and MUV-11 (2.1 eV).
+From a purely thermodynamic point of view, the position of the edge of the lowest unoccupied crystalline orbital (LUCO) relative to the H_2O/H_2 pair (pH=7, room temperature) is expected to control the turnover for the HER.
 According to our calculations, the four materials would be thermodynamically suitable for photocatalytic HER with a better performance for NTU-9 and MUV-10(Ca), followed by MIL-125-NH2 and MUV-11 with LUCOs slightly higher in energy.
-However, this contradicts their experimental performance and the calculated orbital contributions to the LUCO, which are almost exclusively centered in the titanium for MIL-125-NH2 and MUV-10(Ca), whereas electron density is delocalized between Ti and the organic linker orbitals in NTU-9 and MUV-11 (Figures 7a top and S44).
+However, this contradicts their experimental performance and the calculated orbital contributions to the LUCO, that are almost exclusively centred in the titanium for MIL-125-NH2 and MUV-10(Ca) whereas electron density is delocalized between Ti and the organic linker orbitals in NTU-9 and MUV-11 (Figures 7a and S35).
 Overall, this suggests that the thermodynamic picture is too simple and there must be additional factors governing the photocatalytic performance of MUV-11.
 We must also consider the kinetics of charge transfer upon illumination.